H2O (American band): Formation and the Epitaph years (1994–2000)

 While touring as a roadie for Sick of It All, Toby Morse would sometimes sing with the band during encores.
-In late 1994 Morse decided to start his own band and formed H2O in the Lower East Side of Manhattan with Rusty Pistachio and Eric Rice.
+In late 1994 Morse decided to start his own band and formed H2O on the Lower East Side of Manhattan with Rusty Pistachio and Eric Rice.
 The band included his brother, Todd Morse, and Todd Friend, both formerly members of Outcrowd, who had released the albums New Music Solution (1988), Weathered (1992) and Healer (1994).
 The band toured relentlessly through most of 1995 and 1996, opening up for almost every hardcore band that hit the east coast, including an opening slot on a Rancid bill, at the Roseland Ballroom, opening for Quicksand on Long Island and a summer 1995 European Tour opening for Sick of It All and CIV.
 Another huge early show was when the band opened for No Doubt at Tramps (NYC) on Easter in 1996.

 In January 1996 H2O recorded their self-titled album at Brielle Studios-NYC, releasing it in May of the same year.
 The album was basically all the songs they had and would play out at the time.
 That summer, the band toured with Shelter and Murphy's Law.
 In October, H2O performed at CBGB's and recorded a video for "Family Tree".
 They also toured with Social Distortion.

 In June 1997 H2O quickly recorded Thicker Than Water, releasing the album in October.
 They toured all over the world until the end of the year and through 1998.
 In 1997 the band opened for Misfits, Pennywise, Sick of It All, CIV and The Mighty Mighty Bosstones, and Warped Tour 98 and 99.
 They toured Japan for the first time in 1997, and again in 1998.
 They received MTV play with "Everready".

 In May 1999, H2O recorded and released F.T.T.W. and made a video for "One Life One Chance."
 The band again toured (in Europe, Japan and U.S.) year round and into 2000.
 They also toured on the 1999 Warped Tour (sharing a bus with 7 Seconds).
 In 1999 and 2000 they would tour with NOFX, The Bouncing Souls, 7 Seconds and Saves the Day.
 In the summer of 2000, H2O recorded a cover of the Ice Cube song "It Was a Good Day" and shoot a video around New York City in the middle of the night.